Law and Economics

 1. Law as an Autonomous Practice

-Most traditional theories of jurisprudence set out on a search for the “essential” or definitive aspects of the institution of law.
-Two of the most influential of answers to this question, answers that can properly serve as representative, are legal positivism and Dworkin’s “law as integrity.”
-While both of these philosophical answers differ as to their definition of law and legal reasoning, they more importantly agree upon some basic central assumptions.
-This agreement in assumptions largely determines the answers that philosophical investigations of the same kind, with largely the same aims, can offer.
+Most traditional theories of jurisprudence look to uncover the essential or definitive aspects of the institution of law.
+Two of the most influential are Legal Positivism and Dworkin’s Law as Integrity.
+While these two differ as to their definition of law and legal reasoning, they agree upon some basic central assumptions, determining the conclusions that two philosophical investigations with largely the same aims, can reach.
 Because of this it is important to acknowledge some of the assumptions that are held in common by these jurisprudential stances.

-First, both theories agree upon the conceptual nature of jurisprudential enterprise.
-That is, both agree that it is important for a philosophical theory of law to define the core or defining aspects of proper legal practice in order to fulfill the function of philosophical jurisprudence.
+First, both theories agree upon the conceptual nature of jurisprudence.
+Both agree that it is important for a philosophical theory of law to define the core aspects of proper legal practice in order to fulfill the function of philosophical jurisprudence.
 In fact, much philosophical discussion of law assumes that such a characterization is the essential aim of jurisprudence.
-Second, it is believed that in order to arrive at a properly analyzed concept of law the theories of both legal positivism and law as integrity are best constructed from specific techniques accepted within the traditions of analytic and linguistic philosophy.
-These techniques include the investigation and clarification of the way people commonly speak about law and careful parsing of aspects of social practices that separate areas assumed to be clearly legal from others thought non-legal.
-One important assumption held in common is that the best way to understand legal practice is to understand the necessary and sufficient qualities that make some rule or statement into a law.
+Second in order to arrive at a properly analyzed concept of law, both legal positivism and law as integrity are best constructed from specific techniques of analytic and linguistic philosophy.
+These techniques include the investigation and clarification of the way people commonly speak about law and careful parsing of social practice that separate the legal from the non-legal.
+The third common assumption is that the best way to understand legal practice is to understand the necessary and sufficient qualities that make some rule or statement into a law.
 Once such a set of necessary and sufficient conditions is identified (or approximated) it is thought that the essential aspects of particularly legal practices have been understood.

 2. Law as a Tool to Encourage Economic Efficiency